-What's the impact of a platform team?
-Who’s hiring?
-And who’s upping DevOps budgets?
+What's the impact of a DevOps or platform team?

-We first shared the results of our 2021 developer productivity survey two weeks ago, and in that post, we highlighted some of the key survey takeaways:
+We're sharing the results of our developer productivity survey, highlighting some of the key survey takeaways:

 - Respondents spend, on average, more than 15 hours every week on tasks outside of writing application code.
 In the US alone, this time spent could be costing companies up to $61 billion/year*.